 This research discusses the possible reasons as to why this horrific event is presently not covered in college/university curricular programs in the United States.
 The question remains, why, since this topic, this atrocity, which was so massive and so controversial historically and politically to this day, is the Armenian Genocide not being reviewed and discussed in a scholarly environment such as higher education in the United State of America?

 Pelosky, Christina Berian, "Content Analysis of Undergraduate Courses and Course Content on the Armenian Genocide in United States Higher Education" (2005).
-Student Theses, Dissertations and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 163.